ghosts-of-battle/ghostb_lfs_borked/README.md

 # Ghost Custom Mod

-This is the custom mod for Ghost AirAssault
-Its based/inspired on/by the following projects;

 This is the custom mod for Ghosts of Battle
 Its based/inspired on/by the following projects;

 ##Its based on, and inspired by the following projects
-- https://github.com/ArmaForces/Mods  -  GNU GENERAL PUBLIC LICENSE
+- https://github.com/Ghosts of Battle/Mods  -  GNU GENERAL PUBLIC LICENSE
 - https://github.com/AXEmod/AXE - GNU General Public License (GPLv3)
 - https://github.com/Theseus-Aegis/Mods - GNU General Public License (GPLv2).
 - https://github.com/last-resort-gaming/LRG-Fundamentals - MIT License